satyamhq/introduction-to-frontend-development/module-2-introduction-to-html-and-css/08-Introduction-to-the-dom.md

 # Introduction to the Document Object Model (DOM)

 Imagine your favorite social media website.
-If it were just a plain HTML document, users could scroll the page, view images, and read text—but they wouldn’t be able to **log in**, **like posts**, or **receive notifications**.
+If it were only an HTML document, users could scroll, view pictures, and read text—but they wouldn’t be able to **log in**, **like posts**, or **receive notifications**.

-To enable this kind of interaction, websites need a way for **JavaScript to read, access, and update the HTML page**.
-This is where the **Document Object Model (DOM)** comes in.
+To allow this kind of interaction, a webpage must be represented in a way that **JavaScript can read, query, and update**.
+This representation is called the **Document Object Model (DOM)**.

-In this lesson, you will learn what the DOM is, how it is created, and how JavaScript uses it to make websites dynamic and interactive.
+In this lesson, you’ll understand what the DOM is, how it is created, and how JavaScript uses it to make websites dynamic.

 ---